AndreiBarsan/numerics-from-scratch/csc2305/project/README.md

         ```bash
         mkdir build && cd $_ && cmake .. && make -j$(nproc)
         ```
+     5. (Experimental) The script `build.sh` attempts to automate the above steps, but may not work out of the box on all systems.
   3. The analysis code used to produce the plots and the other results in the report is based on the Python code from the `analysis/` subdirectory.
 Its dependencies can be resolved very efficiently using a Python virtual